 LIBRARY SYSTEM CODE OF PATRON CONDUCT (Top)

-The St. Lucie County Library System's mission is "to provide library service to all residents within the library system's service area, which will meet their educational, cultural, informational, inspirational, and recreational needs."
+The St. Lucie County Library System's mission is "to advance knowledge, inspire lifelong learning, and strengthen our community."
 The St. Lucie County Library System's Code of Patron Conduct is designed to foster this mission.
 Towards these ends, certain patron conduct on the premises becomes inappropriate when it interferes with these goals.
 Examples of inappropriate behavior include but are not limited to:

 - Abuse, vandalism, or destruction of the St. Lucie County Library System's property.